-1. Begin with the vehicle parked and the radio turned off.

-2. Ensure that the battery in your portable music player is new or fully charged and that the device is turned off.

-3. Attach one end of the audio extension cable to the headphone output of your player and the other end of the audio extension cable to the AIJ in your vehicle.

-4. Turn the radio on, using either a tuned FM station or a CD loaded into the system.
-Adjust the volume to a comfortable listening level.

-5. Turn the portable music player on and adjust the volume to 1/2 the volume.

-6. Press AUX on the vehicle radio repeatedly until LINE, LINE IN or SYNC LINE IN appears in the display.

-You should hear audio from your portable music player although it may be low.

-7. Adjust the sound on your portable music player until it reaches the level of the FM station or CD by switching back and forth between the AUX and FM or CD controls.
+- 1. Begin with the vehicle parked and the radio turned off. - 2.
+Ensure that the battery in your portable music player is new or fully charged and that the device is turned off. - 3.
+Attach one end of the audio extension cable to the headphone output of your player and the other end of the audio extension cable to the AIJ in your vehicle. - 4.
+Turn the radio on, using either a tuned FM station or a CD loaded into the system.
+Adjust the volume to a comfortable listening level. - 5.
+Turn the portable music player on and adjust the volume to 1/2 the volume. - 6.
+Press AUX on the vehicle radio repeatedly until LINE, LINE IN or SYNC LINE IN appears in the display.
+You should hear audio from your portable music player although it may - You should hear audio from your portable music player although it may be low. - 7.
+Adjust the sound on your portable music player until it reaches the level of the FM station or CD by switching back and forth between the AUX and FM or CD controls.